Friday, April 04, 2025

 Both my mom and my dad died of colorectal cancer.
 Thank you!

-#ColonCancer #ColorectalCancer #Gastroenterology #Colonoscopy #Awareness #rrtgcm
+#ColonCancer #ColorectalCancer #Gastroenterology #Colonoscopy #Cancer #Awareness #rrtgcm

 Richard T. Mudrinich